The mind, body and spirit acts as the “holy trinity”. The fractured psyche can only be healed by becoming whole again.

 A side note…

-While this post is not about Chess, let me give a brief overview of my training methods so I may draw some observations.
-In preparation for tournaments, we first do a self-evaluation of our current skill sets, strengths & weaknesses, and then we evaluate the same for our opponent.
-From there, we arrive at a tentative strategy.
-Tentative, because few plans survive beyond the first contact with ‘reality’.
-So we normally course-correct as the tournament progresses and new information reveals itself.
-But there is also another consideration.
+There are also another considerations.
 Time.
 Tournament formats can be Blitz, Rapid or long games — Blitz is 2-3 minutes, Rapid 30-45 minutes and long games are 1½ hours.
 So depending on the tournament format, we adjust our strategies to accommodate different thinking modalities for different time frames.
 For instance, a trick move may work in short time frames under time trouble, but will not work in long games.
 And having a strategy is important because it allows you to work out priorities to conserve energy under time pressure — it informs what are important considerations, and what are not.
+Ergo time is a variable that must be factored in.

 So let’s go back to the example above.
 The player is a trained National player.
-And this training took years, many games and many tournaments to master.
+And so he has undergone years of technical training.

 Next post: Linking Mind, body and spirit — A deeper dive into the thinking of the Chess prodigy mentioned above.